 If the STA is extended spectrum management capable, any local maximum transmit power received in a Transmit Power Envelope element from the AP in its BSS, another STA in its IBSS, or a neighbor peer mesh STA in its MBSS

-Any local maximum transmit power for the channel regulatory domain known by the STA from other sources
+Any local maximum transmit power for the channel in the current regulatory domain known by the STA from other sources

+NOTE 1 – A STA might receive a maximum transmit power in a Transmit Power Envelope element from the AP in its BSS, another STA in its IBSS, or a neighbor peer mesh STA in its MBSS in various management frames – including Beacon frames, Probe Response frames, FILS Discovery frames and (prior to a channel switch) New Transmit Power Envelope elements (in Channel Switch Wrapper elements, Future Channel Guidance elements, Channel Switch Announcement elements/frames or Extended Channel Switch Announcement elements/frames).
+Other sources from which a STA might receive a maximum transmit power for a channel include Reduced Neighbor Report elements (20 MHz PSD subfield) sent by a (co-located) AP.
+If this information is received by a STA, any requirements on its usage depend on local regulations known at the STA (see Annex E.2).

+NOTE 2 – The determination of a maximum transmit power from Transmit Power Envelope element(s) is specified in 10.22.4 (Operation with the Transmit Power Envelope element).

-The Local Power Constraint field of any transmitted Power Constraint element and each Local Maximum Transmit Power For X MHz field (where X = 20, 40, 80, or 160/80+80) in the Transmit Power Envelope element shall each be set to its respective value that allows the mitigation requirements to be satisfied in the current channel.
+The Local Power Constraint field of any transmitted Power Constraint element and each Maximum Transmit Power For X MHz field (where X = 20, 40, 80, or 160/80+80) in the Transmit Power Envelope element shall each be set to its respective value that allows the mitigation requirements to be satisfied in the current channel.

 NOTE 1—The local maximum transmit power for the channel needs to meet the mitigation requirements for the channel in the current regulatory domain.
 The conservative approach is to set the local maximum transmit power level equal to the regulatory maximum transmit power level minus the mitigation requirement.
 However, it might be possible to satisfy the mitigation requirement using a higher local maximum transmit power level.
 A lower local maximum transmit power level might be used for other purposes (e.g., range control, reduction of interference).